 The reading streams continue in Years 5 and 6 as an opportunity for children to be regularly exposed to wonderful, rich and vibrant literature, enjoying modelled reading by the teacher daily as a 'class reader'.
-Our Vernon Reading streams are 'Adventure' and 'Role Models'; the key texts in our Years 5 and 6 classes include: 'The Nowhere Emporium' by Ross MacKenzie, 'Heroes: Inspirational people and the amazing jobs they do' by Jonny Marx, 'Inside Out & Back Again' by Thanhha Lai, 'Bear Grylls Adventure Series and 'Hero twins' by Jolley Dar.
+Our Vernon Reading streams are 'Adventure' and 'Role Models'; the key texts in our Years 5 and 6 classes include: 'Impossible Creatures' by Katherine Rundell, 'Heroes: Inspirational people and the amazing jobs they do' by Jonny Marx, 'Bear Grylls Adventure Series and 'Hero twins' by Jolley Dar.

 Reading Hub The Upper Key Stage Two classes have a regular slot to experience the Reading Hub in school - this is a space where the children can enjoy additional reading sessions and the opportunity to browse and explore a range of books, including non-fiction, fiction, poetry and books from other cultures and languages.
 This space is also used daily for additional Guided Reading and Comprehension sessions to support and develop children's reading skills.
 Assessment There are many ways in which the children's progress and achievement in reading is assessed.
 The guided reading sessions provide teachers with invaluable information about the children's progress in reading.
 The children's oral and written responses are used by the teacher to carefully track the children's progress in each of the content domains.
 This information is then used by the teacher to plan appropriate teaching and learning opportunities to ensure that all children make rapid progress in all areas of reading.
-Comprehension activities, using resources such as Rising Star's 'Cracking Comprehension', are carried out as part of the English curriculum and continue in upper Key Stage Two.
-This is in the form of an opportunity at least weekly for teaching and assessing children's reading progress and comprehension skills.
+Comprehension activities are carried out as part of the English curriculum and continue in upper Key Stage Two.
+This is in the form of a regular opportunity for teaching and assessing children's reading progress and comprehension skills.
 This dedicated comprehension session enables teachers to plan for next steps in learning and inform future planning.
 We continue to use the PIRA tests as a termly method of assessment in reading and these are carried out within the classroom and used analysis and future planning.
 The children in Year 6 also prepare for their Reading SATs paper by practising their skills using past papers and ongoing assessment activities leading up to their end of Key Stage assessment in the early part of the Summer term.
 Reading at Home Reading at home continues to be encouraged as children move through Key Stage Two and is recorded in a child's Reading Journal.
 We recommend that the children read at home every night for 20 minutes.
 Children in Year 5 take home a comprehension activity once every 2 weeks (weekly in Year 6) to consolidate their learning at home and to further develop their skills in understanding and interpreting texts.